Perceived Social Influence on Vaccination Decisions: A COVID-19 Case Study: Discussion

+In contrast, social influence and agreement does not seem to be the primary factor in deciding not to be vaccinated.
+In open-ended responses, unvaccinated participants most frequently cited fear of the vaccine and distrust in the institutions who make and support the vaccines.
 While the primary goal of this study was to examine social influence, it is clear that social influence is not the only mechanism of impression in decision making.
-Other factors not directly measured in this study that likely also play a role in vaccination decisions include media consumption \cite{schulhofer2013newspapers, hayes2015local, gentzkow2011effect, joseph2022local} and individual, generational, and cultural memory \cite{loftus2005planting, lesthaeghe2014second, ruck2020cultural}.
+Other factors not directly measured in this study that likely also play a role in vaccination decisions include media consumption \cite{schulhofer2013newspapers, hayes2015local, gentzkow2011effect, joseph2022local} and individual, generational, and cultural memory \cite{loftus2005planting, lesthaeghe2014second, ruck2020cultural, horne2023generational}.
 Our qualitative results support this notion.

 Notably, despite vaccinated participants citing social influence at varying levels in their open-ended responses, they too were motivated by fear, frequently citing that they got vaccinated to protect themselves or to avoid dying from COVID-19.
 Fear and anxiety being a driver of health-related decision making is well-supported in the literature \cite{turk2006using, devlin2007comparative, krishen2015fear}, including behaviors during the COVID-19 pandemic.
 For example, Harper et al. (2021) found that from a sample of 324 people from the U.K. that ``the only predictor of positive behavior change (e.g., social distancing, improved hand hygiene) was fear of COVID-19 \cite{harper2021functional}'', including when controlling for political and ideological variables.
 When fear and anxiety motivates vaccination, this fear is functional (as Harper et al. (2021) puts it), but, as our study suggests, when fear and anxiety motivates not getting vaccinated, the fear may be counterproductive and even detrimental.